seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Would have a queen his beggar, you must tell him,
 That majesty, to keep decorum, must
 No less beg than a kingdom: if he please
-To give me conquer’d Egypt for my son,
+To give me conquer'd Egypt for my son,
 He gives me so much of mine own, as I
 Will kneel to him with thanks.

 **PROCULEIUS**
 Be of good cheer;
-You’re fall’n into a princely hand, fear nothing:
+You're fall'n into a princely hand, fear nothing:
 Make your full reference freely to my lord,
 Who is so full of grace, that it flows over
 On all that need: let me report to him
 Your sweet dependency; and you shall find
 A conqueror that will pray in aid for kindness,
-Where he for grace is kneel’d to.
+Where he for grace is kneel'd to.

 **CLEOPATRA**
 Pray you, tell him
-I am his fortune’s vassal, and I send him
+I am his fortune's vassal, and I send him
 The greatness he has got.
 I hourly learn
 A doctrine of obedience; and would gladly
-Look him i’ the face.
+Look him i' the face.

 **PROCULEIUS**
-This I’ll report, dear lady.
+This I'll report, dear lady.
 Have comfort, for I know your plight is pitied
 Of him that caused it.